 - Monitor Well Construction

-Temporary wells are installed in preparation for aquifer performance testing, and permanent wells are installed for long-term monitoring.
+Temporary wells are installed for aquifer performance testing, and permanent wells are installed for long-term monitoring.

 - Aquifer Performance Testing